 With all this information in hand, you can easily nurture your customers with personalized emails, inviting them to an exclusive workshop with a special discount, for example.
 And for marketing purposes, you’ll definitely appreciate integrations with:

-social media networks like Facebook and Instagram to book appointments and advertise on social networks.
+- social media networks like Facebook and Instagram to book appointments and advertise

 You can accept online payments by integrating with Braintree, PayPal, Stripe, or Square.
-Find out more about integrating a payment gateway into your web or mobile app in our exhaustive guide.
+Find out more about integrating a payment gateway in your web or mobile app in our exhaustive guide.

-Remember that there could be different scenarios for each separate service you provide as a business:
+Remember that there may be different payment scenarios for each service you provide:

-requiring full payment or a deposit for services that are often canceled at the last moment, like English classes and other types of tutoring
+- Full payment in advance or a deposit for services that are often canceled at the last moment, like English classes and other types of tutoring

-allowing to pay later for services ike cleaning or nursing that aren’t often canceled
+- Pay later for services like cleaning or nursing that aren’t often canceled

-paying with promo codes and bonuses, which are particularly good for recurring appointments like fitness training and yoga classes
+- Payment with promo codes and bonuses for recurring appointments like fitness trainings and yoga classes

 But online payments are just the tip of the iceberg, as a lot of businesses receive money offline when users check out through a cash desk.
 Therefore, businesses need a point of sale.
-Square offers its own tool for offline customer checkout.
-Square allows you to charge a client for a service and include extra services or discounts in the same payment.
+Square offers its own tool for offline customer checkout, allowing you to charge a customer for service and include extra services or discounts in the same payment.

-You can also consider creating your own custom tool to provide clients with service bundles, gift cards, gift certificates, subscriptions, discounts, and special offers.
-Let’s check out the Simply Book tool that lets you create custom gift cards, name them, choose a service, and choose the currency to pay with:
+You can also consider custom software development to build a tool to provide customers with service bundles, gift cards, gift certificates, subscriptions, discounts, and special offers.
+Consider the Simply Book tool that lets you create custom gift cards, name them, choose a service, and select the currency to pay with:

 To know how well your company is performing, you’ll surely need an analytics tool that provides you with data on:

-number of rescheduled appointments by service and service provider
+- number of booked, rescheduled and canceled appointments by service and service provider